insolor/zig-collections/README.md

 # Zig Collections

-Implementation of some common data structures in Zig inspired by Python's `collections` module.
+Implementation of some common data structures in Zig.
+Inspired by Python's `collections` module.

 TODO: